jpswade/jpswade.github.io/_posts/2010-12-01-find-the-ip-address-of-a-seized-website.md

 > Address: 174.137.55.5

-Again, that&#8217;s the real IP.
-However, with this one you&#8217;ll have to add it into your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) for this to work, which should look like this, for example:
+Again, that's the real IP.
+However, with this one you'll have to add it into your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) for this to work, which should look like this, for example:

 > 174.137.55.5 cartoon77.com